openkfw/TruBudget/doc/tutorials/connect-to-network/bare-metal.md

 ## Excel Export

-To enable the export of EEPPortal data into Excel files, a separate service needs to be started.
+To enable the export of EEP-Portal data into Excel files, a separate service needs to be started.
 To start that service, first change the directory to the `excel-export` folder:

 ```bash
 cd ../excel-export